cbteeple/robotiq_hande_ros_driver/README.md

 ## robotiq_hande_ros_driver
-This is the ROS driver for Robotiq Hand-E gripper.
-We assuming that the gripper is mounted on an UR robot, and the PC is connected with UR through Ethernet cable.
+This is the ROS driver for Robotiq Hand-E gripper connected to a Universal Robots e-series robot arm.
+We assuming that the gripper is mounted on the arm, and your host PC is connected to the robot through and ethernet cable.

 You need to properly configure your networks such that PC and Robot can ping each other.

 ## Install